 By: Cristina Villanueva (Entremayores)

-Even so, “ageing” is a term widely used to describe the demographic phenomenon that we have been experiencing in recent decades, in which individuals are living longer and longer.
+Even so, “ageing” is a term widely used to describe the demographic phenomenon we have been experiencing in recent decades as individuals are living longer and longer.
 No doubt it is a great social achievement, but it’s one that raises a series of needs and political reforms that are not being addressed at the moment.

 ADRESSING THE CHANGE

-According to the population figures published at the end of January 2021 by the Spanish National Institute of Statistics (INE), the average age of the population in Spain has exceeded 44 years for the first time, which is 14 years more than almost half a century ago.
+According to the population figures published by the Spanish National Institute of Statistics (INE) at the end of January 2021, the average age of the population in Spain has exceeded 44 years for the first time, which is 14 years more than almost half a century ago.
 Life expectancy is currently 86 years for women and 82 years for men.

 Elisa Chuliá, PhD in Political Science and Sociology and professor at UNED, explains that Spain is in the group of countries in the world with the highest values in life expectancy.
 Furthermore, “according to projections published by the World Economic Forum, in just two decades it could surpass Japan in this regard, becoming the world leader”, she says.
 But this demographic change is not only due to an increase in life expectancy.
 There is another key aspect: the fall in birth rate.

 Four decades ago, in the second half of the 1970s, the baby boom was coming to an end and the annual number of births began a very sharp decline, driven by waning fertility and increasingly late in age.

 These two factors combined have resulted in a population pyramid that, as Elisa Chuliá says, “is no longer a pyramid, as a consequence of the fact that birth rates are much lower than a few decades ago, and there does not seem to be any indication that this is going to change in the short or medium term”.